srinidhiPY/SSL_CR_Histo/README.md

 arXiv preprint: https://arxiv.org/pdf/2102.03897.pdf

 ## Overview
-Justified
-{In this work, we propose a self-supervised driven consistency paradigm for histopathology image analysis that learns to leverage both **task-agnostic** and **task-specific** unlabeled data based on two novel strategies:}
+In this work, we propose a self-supervised driven consistency paradigm for histopathology image analysis that learns to leverage both **task-agnostic** and **task-specific** unlabeled data based on two novel strategies:

 1. A **self-supervised pretext task** that harnesses the underlying **multi-resolution contextual cues** in histology whole-slide images (WSIs) to learn a powerful supervisory signal for unsupervised representation learning.

 2. A new **teacher-student** semi-supervised **consistency paradigm** that learns to effectively transfer the pretrained representations to downstream tasks based on prediction consistency with the task-specific unlabeled data.

-We carry out extensive validation experiments on three histopathology benchmark datasets across two classification and one regression based tasks, i.e., *tumor metastasis detection (Breast), tissue type classification (Colon), and tumor cellularity quantification (Breast)*.
+We carry out extensive validation experiments on three histopathology benchmark datasets across two classification and one regression-based task, i.e., *tumor metastasis detection (Breast), tissue type classification (Colon), and tumor cellularity quantification (Breast)*.

 ## 1. Self-Supervised pretext task